Learn the advantages of scaling at the frontend to deliver user experiences more consistently, faster, and with higher quality.

 If you invalidate the cache, you have to be sure the problem was solved before invalidating it, because once it is invalidated, the cache goes cold, and the warm process will start.
 If you fingerprint your URLs (add a unique ID to each one), you can know which part of the cache is invalidated without deleting all your cache.

-Your CDN provider must give you a kill switch to purge all your cache in case of emergency.
+Your CDN provider must give you a kill switch to purge all your cache in case of an emergency.
 This is an extreme and radical call to nuke all your cache and return to your origin.

 To sum up